-- Facilities come in small, medium, and large, meaning how many people they can house.
+- Assisted living facilities come in small, medium, and large, meaning how many people they can house.

 - But they also differ in wear ’n tear.
-How hardy will her support need to be?
+How hardy will her memory care support need to be?

 You might not know what Mom will need yet, but researching levels of Assisted Living Facilities now helps you understand your options.
 So when she needs it, you’re ready to go.

-Also, within the levels of support, individual facilities can cater to different needs, i.e. what they accentuate.
+Also, within the levels of support, individual assisted living and memory care facilities can cater to different needs, i.e. what they accentuate.

 It’s why two people wearing the same size still can’t wear the same jeans.
 Pants come in different cuts: Relaxed, straight fit, boot leg, or loose.